 In the summer of 2019 Easthampton Board of Health sent pictures of the pond to the Massachusetts Board of Health and they beleived it was a visual indication of cyanobacteria.
-Per state guidlines, the pond was posted, not to be used.
+Per state guidelines, the pond was posted, not to be used.
 This was the first visual indication of cyanobacteria on the pond.
-In 2020 the Easthampton Board of Health had anohter visual indication and as an accpeted protocol with the BOH, the Nashawannuck Pond Steering Committee took samples and sent them to Northeast Laboratory for testing.
+In 2020 the Easthampton Board of Health had another visual indication and as an accpeted protocol with the BOH, the Nashawannuck Pond Steering Committee took samples and sent them to Northeast Laboratory for testing.
 They were positive.

 To deter cyanobacteria a deployment of barley straw bags was started in 2022.

 How does Barley straw work?
 As barley straw slowly decomposes under aerobic conditions it releases a steady flow of molecules that prevent the growth/ division of single cell photosynthetic organisms including many types of Cyanobacteria as well as some green algae.
-The main pathway identified is decomposition of lignin to hydrogen peroxide .
-Very low concentrations ( about 2 ppm) are effective at suppressing Cyanobacteria growth and have no known effects on any higher organisms such as green plants or any animals.
+The main pathway identified is decomposition of lignin to hydrogen peroxide.
+Very low concentrations (about 2 ppm) are effective at suppressing Cyanobacteria growth and have no known effects on any higher organisms such as green plants or any animals.

 See process below for Barley straw deployment, from stuffing bags to putting in pond, testing and removal.

-Barley straw deployment has been done in 2022, 2023 and 4/20/2024, 4/19/2025 and no idications of cyanobacteria since.
+Barley straw deployment has been done in 2022, 2023 and 4/20/2024, 4/19/2025 and have had no indications of cyanobacteria since.

 To deter cyanobacteria a deployment of barley straw bags was started in 2022.

 How does Barley straw work?
 As barley straw slowly decomposes under aerobic conditions it releases a steady flow of molecules that prevent the growth/ division of single cell photosynthetic organisms including many types of Cyanobacteria as well as some green algae.
-The main pathway identified is decomposition of lignin to hydrogen peroxide .
-Very low concentrations ( about 2 ppm) are effective at suppressing Cyanobacteria growth and have no known effects on any higher organisms such as green plants or any animals.
+The main pathway identified is decomposition of lignin to hydrogen peroxide.
+Very low concentrations (about 2 ppm) are effective at suppressing Cyanobacteria growth and have no known effects on any higher organisms such as green plants or any animals.

 See process below for Barley straw deployment, from stuffing bags to putting in pond, testing and removal.